Unity-Technologies/ml-agents/docs/Python-API.md

-# Unity ML-Agents Interface and Trainers
+# Unity ML-Agents Python Interface and Trainers

-The `mlagents` Python package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which allows you to train Agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagents` Python package contains two components: The low level API which allows you to interact directly with a Unity Environment (`mlagents.envs`) and an entry point to train (`mlagents-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.

 ## Installation